-Prehistoric Novels
+Favorite Prehistoric

-by Kathleen and Michael Gear
+Prehistoric Novels by Kathleen and Michael Gear

-Prehistoric Novels by Margaret
+Prehistoric Novels by Margaret Allan

 Prehistoric Novels by Jean Auel